voidKandy/zortfolio/blog/tour_pt1.md

 The first is a function I wrote that sources from a `.env` file, and the other is a combination of a tool and a few lines that expose a `.json` file to my program.

 ### `.env` Sourcing
- `.env` files are generally used to configure the environment of a given application.
-Generally speaking they are hidden from git or whichever version control system a dev might use.
-This way "secrets" can live in these `.env` files (such as API keys or other sensitive info) and only the program can actually look into their values at runtime.
+`.env` files are usually hidden from version control and store configuration values such as API keys or secrets.
+When loaded, the values become environment variables that only the running process and its child processes can access at runtime.
-Before, I was using [`zdotenv`](https://github.com/BitlyTwiser/zdotenv), but I've been trying to minimize dependencies and I though it would be fun to try to build `.env` sourcing into the build system.
+Before, I was using [`zdotenv`](https://github.com/BitlyTwiser/zdotenv), but I've been trying to minimize dependencies and I though it would be fun to try to source an `.env` file at comptime.
 #### The code
 ```zig
 fn loadDotEnv(run: *std.Build.Step.Run) void {